nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - **2a2.** The Salesperson corrects the `ContactID` and reissues the command.
     - **Use case resumes from Step 2.**

-- **3a.** The contact is already marked as a favorite.
+- **3a.** The contact is already marked as a favourite.
-    - **3a1.** The system displays a message: "Contact is already marked as a favorite."
+    - **3a1.** The system displays a message: "Contact is already marked as a favourite."
     - **Use case ends.**

 ---

 #### Including Related Use Cases:
-- **UC06 - View Full Contact Details**: This use case may be referenced if the Salesperson wants to mark a contact as favorite after reviewing its full details.
+- **UC06 - View Full Contact Details**: This use case may be referenced if the Salesperson wants to mark a contact as favourite after reviewing its full details.
-- **UC08 - View Favorite Contacts**: This use case allows the Salesperson to view all the favorite contacts in a dedicated section.
+- **UC08 - View Favourite Contacts**: This use case allows the Salesperson to view all the favourite contacts in a dedicated section.

 ---

 #### Variations:
-- **1a.** The Salesperson marks a new contact as favorite.
+- **1a.** The Salesperson marks a new contact as favourite.
     - **Use case proceeds normally from Step 2.**

-- **1b.** The Salesperson marks an existing contact that was not previously marked as favorite.
+- **1b.** The Salesperson marks an existing contact that was not previously marked as favourite.
     - **Use case proceeds normally from Step 2.**

 ---

 #### Postconditions:
-- The contact is marked as a favorite, and it will appear at the top of the contact list or in a separate "Favorites" section for easier access.
+- The contact is marked as a favourite, and it will appear at the top of the contact list or in a separate "Favourites" section for easier access.

 ---